Why Is HubSpot’s Stock Down 65%?

 The theory is reasonable, not confirmed.
 Pooling and monetising account data, the way ZoomInfo already does, is one plausible way to build a new revenue line once a market stops rewarding seat-based growth alone.
 The difference is that ZoomInfo customers knew what they signed up for.
 HubSpot built its brand on the opposite promise, and that’s what makes the theory worth taking seriously even without HubSpot confirming it.

-What Should B2B Teams Check Before August 4?
+What Should B2B Teams Check Now?

 B2B teams should first confirm whether enrichment is active on the account.
 If it is, the review should not stop at one setting, because the relevant controls may sit across separate parts of the platform:

-enrichment sharing
+- enrichment sharing

-tracking-code intent data
+- tracking-code intent data

-AI training on sent emails
+- AI training on sent emails

 This should also become a recurring governance habit across the full SaaS stack, not just HubSpot.
 Any platform that stores CRM, account, contact or usage data may eventually expand how that data is used.
 A team that only checks settings during implementation can miss policy changes that appear between normal review cycles.